INFURA/ethdenver-2019/docs/queries/logs.md

-Query the logs with a filter
+Query the logs with a filter.
+The filter can take more complex arguments, if you are only interested in pulling logs in a specific block range.

 ```graphql
 {